krabo0om/eveNotifications/README.md

 * start - starts the script, first poll after an hour

 #Setup#
 change the email address and password in the credentials.py file
+requires pip packages:
+ * evelink
+ * apscheduler